 Trujillo, a coastal city in northern Peru, is the capital of the province of the same name.
-Its geographic location and connectivity with the major cities on the coast and in the highlands of northern Peru make it an important economic centre.
+Its geographic location and connectivity with the major cities on the coast and north Peru's highlands make it an important economic centre.
 The aforementioned factors and the existence of the CHAVIMOCHIC irrigation project, which was started in the 1960s by the National Development Institute (INADE) and extends throughout much of the coast of the La Libertad Region, have contributed to the growth of sectors such as export agribusiness, mining, fishing, and commerce.
 These sectors contribute the highest percentage to the regional GDP.

 The metropolitan area of Trujillo generates 2,298,000 trips per day, with an average rate of 2.4 trips per person/day.
-Of these trips, 80% represent motorized transport, of which urban passenger transport services represent 65% (provided through the services of minibuses, combis, collective taxis, and cabs).
-Trujillo does not have an integrated transport system, but in the next few years, the first road corridor for busses is expected to be implemented.
+Of these trips, 80% represent motorised transport, of which urban passenger transport services represent 65% (provided through the services of minibuses, combis, collective taxis, and cabs).
+Trujillo does not have an integrated transport system, but the first bus road corridor is expected to be implemented in the next few years.
 This corridor will link the northern and southern parts of the city with a Bus Rapid Transit (BRT) system.
-This measure represents one of the priorities for the city in their Sustainable Urban Mobility Plan (SUMP), as well as non-motorized transport measures (i.e. implementation of 25km of temporary bicycle lines).
-This SUMP is a key in the efforts of local government to transform their mobility by implementing sustainable and safe transport and mobility solutions.
-To develop this SUMP, local government represented by the Provincial Municipality received technical assistance from the German cooperation for development, implemented by GIZ.
+This measure represents one of the town's priorities in its Sustainable Urban Mobility Plan (SUMP) and non-motorized transport measures (i.e., implementation of 25km of temporary bicycle lines).
+This SUMP is key in the efforts of local governments to transform their mobility by implementing sustainable and safe transport and mobility solutions.
+To develop this SUMP, the local government, represented by the Provincial Municipality, received technical assistance from the German development cooperation, which GIZ implemented.

-The Ministry of Transport and Communications (MTC), through the National Program for Sustainable Urban Mobility (Promovilidad) seeks to develop integrated transport systems in cities other than the Peruvian capital.
+The Ministry of Transport and Communications (MTC), through the National Program for Sustainable Urban Mobility (Promovilidad), seeks to develop integrated transport systems in cities other than the Peruvian capital.
 To achieve this, Promovilidad offers technical assistance to local governments.
 Systems and procedures are partially in place to monitor, evaluate and report on urban transport.

-Trujillo Provincial Municipality (MPT for its Spanish initials), the local counterpart, possesses entities that are specialised in urban transport and urban mobility within its institutional structure, such as Transportes Metropolitanos de Trujillo (TMT), the planning organism of urban transport in the metropolitan area of the city, and the Transport, Transit and Road Safety General Office (GTTSV for its Spanish initials) the cargo and passenger transport regulatory and supervisory area).
-In addition, the Municipality created in 2018 the Sustainable Urban Mobility Committee (COMUS for its Spanish acronym), a participatory coordination space chaired by the mayor and formed by representatives of institutions and relevant local stakeholders.
+Trujillo Provincial Municipality (MPT for its Spanish initials), the local counterpart, possesses entities that are specialised in urban transport and urban mobility within its institutional structure, such as Transportes Metropolitanos de Trujillo (TMT), the planning organisation of urban transport in the metropolitan area of the city, and the Transport, Transit and Road Safety General Office (GTTSV for its Spanish initials) the cargo and passenger transport regulatory and supervisory area).
+In addition, the Municipality created the Sustainable Urban Mobility Committee (COMUS for its Spanish acronym) in 2018, a participatory coordination space chaired by the mayor and formed by representatives of institutions and relevant local stakeholders.

-Due to its administrative competencies, the MPT manages the implementation of investment projects and all measures that contribute to improve public transport services, ensuring sustainable urban mobility for the population.
+Due to its administrative competencies, the MPT manages the implementation of investment projects and all measures that contribute to improving public transport services and ensuring sustainable urban mobility for the population.
 Although they do not have significant funding, they are implementing a network of temporary bicycle lanes through an agreement with MTC for 500,000 EUR.
-In addition, the MPT authorises and supervises the current transport service with its own resources.
-Through cooperation agreements between MTC and international institutions, it has been possible to finance important studies, such as the one carried out for the proposal of the north-south road corridor, financed by funds from the German Cooperation through KfW.
+In addition, the MPT authorises and supervises the current transport service with its resources.
+Through cooperation agreements between MTC and international institutions, it has been possible to finance essential studies, such as the one carried out for the proposal of the north-south road corridor, financed by funds from the German Cooperation through KfW.